otlw/assess/README.md

 - Math.sol, a library to do scoring and clustering

 ### To a private testnet

-If you do not already have it, you will need to install [ganache-cli](https://github.com/trufflesuite/ganache-cli) (formerly named testrpc) to run a testnet.
-> npm install -g ganache-cli

 Next, open a console and run your private testnet:
 > ganache-cli